-A Companion to Marcus Aurelius edited by Marcel van Ackeren.
-Marcus Aurelius ruled the Roman Empire from AD 161 until his death in 180.
-His influence on philosophy continues in the modern age.
-This collection of essays explores his biography, background, and role as emperor, military leader, and lawgiver.
+A Companion to Marcus Aurelius edited by Marcel van Ackeren This collection of essays explores the emperor's biography, background, and role as leader and lawgiver.

 The Inner Citadel: The Meditations of Marcus Aurelius by Pierre Hadot.
-This study offers a fresh picture of the philosopher-emperor, a fuller understanding of Stoicism, and insight into Roman culture in the second century.
+A study of the philosopher-emperor, Stoicism, and Roman culture in the second century.

 Marcus Aurelius: A Guide for the Perplexed by William O. Stephens.
-A clear and concise introduction to the Roman Emperor Marcus Aurelius Antoninus's life and writing.
+A concise introduction to the Roman Emperor Marcus Aurelius Antoninus's life and writing.

 Hadrian: The Restless Emperor by Anthony R. Birley.
 Scrutinizes Hadrian's private life -- including an unhappy marriage and a devoted homosexual attachment -- and his public works.
 (This review © Amazon.com.)